Perplexity: The Standard Metric for Evaluating Language Models

 PredictionProbabilityInterpretation

-The probability of the entire sequence is the product:
+The probability of the entire sequence is the product of the individual conditional probabilities (using the chain rule of probability):

 P(W)=0.2×0.1×0.05×0.1=0.0001P(W) = 0.2 \times 0.1 \times 0.05 \times 0.1 = 0.0001

-Per-word contribution to perplexity.
+Per-word contribution to perplexity for the sequence "the cat sat."
 Each word contributes differently based on how predictable it is in context.
-Words with lower probability (like 'sat' after 'cat') contribute more to the overall perplexity.
-The dashed line shows the geometric mean (final perplexity).
+Words with lower probability (like "sat" after "cat") contribute more to the overall perplexity.
+The geometric mean of the inverse probabilities gives the final perplexity of 10.

 In[10]: